Travel to Madagascar

 Depart from home and travel to Antananarivo, Madagascar.

-Focus on endemics such as charismatic lemurs, chameleons and birds in this hotspot of diverse ecosystems.
-Madagascar is well known as one of the greatest destinations in the world with over 90% of its wildlife endemic and our 27-day tour with maximum time in the field provides the perfect opportunity to get to know it well.
+Focus on endemics such as charismatic lemurs, chameleons, and birds in this hotspot of diverse ecosystems.
+Madagascar is well known as one of the greatest destinations in the world with endemic species making up more than 90% of its wildlife.
+Our 24-day tour with maximum time in nature provides the perfect opportunity to get to know this island’s unique species well.
 This special itinerary caters to the pace of nature lovers and photographers offering several days in each special habitat to enjoy these incredible landscapes and their animals.
-Travel in a four-wheel drive vehicle for four people with our safari leader.
+Travel with Doug and Gail Cheeseman, who have 60 years of combined experience leading trips to Africa, and who will be accompanied by local wildlife specialist Solohery Rasamison.

 • Leaping lemurs!
-Experience the sights and sounds of over a dozen species of lemurs such as the well-known dancing sifakas, the cute and curious Ring-tailed Lemurs, and the beautiful Black-and-white Ruffed Lemurs.
+Experience the sights and sounds of over a dozen species of lemurs such as the dancing sifakas, the curious Ring-tailed Lemurs, and the beautiful Black-and-white Ruffed Lemurs.

 • And leaping lizards!
 Madagascar is home to half the world’s chameleons, as well as unique species of geckos and iguanids.

-• Discover an astounding array of endemic birds, including couas, ground-rollers, and vangas.
+• Discover an astounding array of endemic birds, including couas, mesites, ground-rollers, and vangas.

 • Seek out the things that go bump in the night!
 We’ll have many opportunities to go night-spotting in search of nocturnal lemurs, birds, frogs, and other creatures.

-• Journey through the island’s varied landscapes encompassing coast, desert, farm, wetland, and forests ranging from wet to dry, high to low, and deciduous to spiny, including the quintessential towering baobabs with their majestic crowns.
+• Journey through the island’s varied landscapes encompassing coast, desert, farm, wetland, and forests, including the quintessential towering baobabs with their majestic crowns.

 Depart from home and travel to Antananarivo, Madagascar.